OCTYPE HTML PUBLIC "-//W3C//DTD HTML 4.01 Transitional//EN" "http://www.w3.org/TR/html4/loose.dtd">

 Step 3 - Send us your request for quote:

-Best FPC's policy is to identify and correct potential problems with flexible circuitry at the quoting stage, not after we accept your order.
+Our policy is to identify and correct potential problems with flexible circuitry at the quoting stage, not after we accept your order.
 We can use any information you have and create a fully functional board for you.
 We can accept various file formats with our state-of-the-art CAM software.
 Using our experience and knowledge of flex printed circuits, We can go through your supplied files and spot any potential design problems before they get to photo production.
 We can edit your files to make sure they are per DFM (Design for Manufacturability).
 Best FPC can also use a supplied schematic and design you a custom FPC from that!